In This Article

 Chapter 13: Repayment plan

 Chapter 13 bankruptcy is essentially a repayment plan where your debts are reorganized.
 A plan is created that allows individuals and businesses to work toward repaying their debts without selling any assets.
 This is done as the filer works to lower interest rates on existing debts, reduce the principal amounts, extend the repayment periods or terms for certain debts, or explore refinancing options.

-The bankruptcy court will approve a monthly payment plan for you to pay back a portion of your unsecured debt and all of your secured debt over a period of 3 to 5 years.
+The bankruptcy court will approve a monthly payment plan for you to pay back a portion of your unsecured and secured debt over 3 to 5 years.
 The monthly payment amounts will depend on your income and the amount of debt you have.

 Although Chapter 7 and 13 bankruptcies are generally more common, there are a few other types of bankruptcies available for specific entities, such as larger organizations and family farmers.